Riviera (restaurant): History

+Concept

 The owners cited the vision of the restaurant was to be "casual fine dining", where individuals would be comfortable showing up in a suit or jeans and a t-shirt.
 It also sought to eschew food trends like small plates and molecular gastronomy, instead seeking approachable and high-quality dishes designed to appeal to both casual diners and those seeking a celebratory experience.
 The restaurant's name, Riviera, is derived from the Buick Riviera, maintaining a naming tradition among other establishments owned by Carmichael and Holley, which are also named after 1970s era automobiles.

 When the restaurant first opened, it was envisioned as an all-day establishment, offering breakfast, lunch, and dinner, with a focus on serving pastries and espresso in the mornings to cater to the nearby downtown workforce.
 As of 2025, however, the restaurant operates exclusively for dinner.